2mol/elm-colormaps/README.md

 To use, simply import `Color.Colormaps` and use the functions `magma`, `inferno`, `plasma`, and `viridis`.

+## Custom colormaps

+The library provides a function `fromData : List (Int, Int, Int)` that can be used to define custom colormaps from list of RGB tuples that range from 0 to 255 in value.
+An example for this can be found in the `examples/` directory.

-## Interop with clm-css
+## Interop with elm-css

-Since `elm-css1 currently has a different Color Type than the Base library, colors have to be converted if used for the former.
+Since `elm-css` currently has a different Color Type than the Base library, colors have to be converted if used for the former.
 This library does't provide that out of the box, in order to avoid a dependency that is not necessary for every user.
 Conversion can be achieven with the following function:

 ```elm
 colorCoreToCss : Color.Color -> Css.Color